Upgrade Profile Management

 To upgrade an existing .adm file

 If any earlier version of the Profile Management .adm file exists in Group Policy, you can upgrade it by using the following procedure.
 All policy settings in the earlier version are preserved when you upgrade.
-For more information, see A new .adm or .admx file is released with a new version of the software.
-What do I do? in the FAQ section of the Profile Management 7.18 documentation.

 - On the domain controller, do one of the following: